 Botox® is an FDA-approved, purified protein produced by the Clostridium botulinum bacterium.
 Although it is safe to use, possible risks and side effects exist, as with all medications and treatments.
 Dr. Hauser and Dr. Phillipe will review and explain the risk factors before treatment to ensure that patients are informed and comfortable with the treatment option.

 Other treatment options for TMJ syndrome and grinding teeth include:

 - Mouth or Night Guards.
-Hauser and Dr. Kanter create custom grinding teeth guards to be used at night.
+Our dentists create custom grinding teeth guards to be used at night.
 Investing in a custom night guard is important, since store bought ones often don’t fit well, which can lead to more problems.
 Using a night guard helps stop teeth grinding and prevents further damage and deterioration to the teeth.

 - This treatment starts with over-the-counter pain relievers and anti-inflammatories.
 If these don’t work, the dosage can be increased to prescription-strength ibuprofen.
 Another option is tricyclic antidepressants, which help relieve pain and control bruxism when used in low doses.
 A third option is muscle relaxants.

 - Seeing a therapist or counselor can help patients reduce stress, anxiety and understand/control the behaviors that lead to grinding teeth.
 These behaviors include teeth clenching, leaning on the chin, and biting fingernails or non-food items (such as pens and pencils).

 - TMJ Therapy.
 Exercises to stretch and strengthen jaw muscles can help with TMJ pain and grinding of the teeth.
 Ultrasound treatments and using moist heat and ice also help reduce pain.

 - This minimally invasive procedure involves inserting small needles into the TMJ so fluid can be flushed out to remove debris and anything causing inflammation.